 - Symptoms usually start about 1-3 hours after being bitten

-- More severely affected are children and elderly
+- More severely affected are children and older persons

 Features of cytotoxic venom bite

-- Affects cellular tissue and usually restricted to area of the bite
+- Affects cellular tissue and usually restricted to the area of the bite

-- Eventually a blister may form over a necrotic lesions which then sloughs to create an ulcerated wound (up to 10cm)
+- Eventually, a blister may form over a necrotic lesion which then sloughs to create an ulcerated wound (up to 10cm)

-- Ulcer will heal over months and leave behind a scar.
+- The ulcer will heal over months and leave behind a scar.
 In extreme cases, skin grafts may be necessary.

-- In severe cases, systemic conditions may occur, e.g. thrombocytopenia, DIC, renal failure
+- In severe cases, systemic conditions may occur, such as thrombocytopenia, disseminated intravascular coagulation, renal failure

 What are the dermatological features of a spider bite?